 Employee benefits are part of the HR fabric of progressive businesses.

 They understand that a competitive salary is no longer enough to attract talent and keep their best people on the payroll.
-While recruitment and retention is still a top strategic objective, these pioneers are also offering smaller perks to help create a happy and healthy workforce.
+Not only is recruitment and retention is still a top strategic objective, these pioneers are as a result, offering smaller perks to help create a happy and healthy workforce.

 To help you better gauge how you’re doing, we’ve rounded up 12 statistics to give you a peak into the future and see how employer strategies are responding to the shifting sands of employee expectations.